vdsm/virtual-dsm/readme.md

     ```
     Modify these values to match your local subnet.

-    Next change the containers network in your compose file:
+    Next change the containers configuration in your compose file:

     ```
     networks: